alexbulakh1994/questionnaire/README.md

 ## Running the app
-App starts in docker containers using docker compose Go to docker folder and run command
+App starts in docker containers using docker compose .env file already created, but for real project need only .env.example as already added in docker folder

+Go to docker folder and run command
 ```bash
 docker compose up